 1. Wellington

-The country’s capital city, Wellington, is popular for being a culinary capital.
-Other than having the Wellington Cable Car, Museum of New Zealand Te Papa Tongarewa, The Beehive, Wellington Botanic Garden, and ZEALANDIA Ecosanctuary, the city is also jampacked with bars, cafes, and restaurants serving delectable food and drinks.
+The country’s capital city, Wellington, is popular for its culture, food, and compact city center.
+Along with the Wellington Cable Car, Museum of New Zealand Te Papa Tongarewa, the Beehive, Wellington Botanic Garden, and ZEALANDIA Ecosanctuary, the city is filled with bars, cafes, and restaurants serving excellent food and drinks.

-Victoria University of Wellington, University of Otago, Wellington, New Zealand School of Music, New Zealand College of Chiropractic, and Toi Whakaari: NZ Drama School are some of the best universities and colleges in the area.
-With several excellent universities, Wellington is definitely among the best cities to study in New Zealand for international students.
+Victoria University of Wellington, University of Otago, Wellington, Massey University’s Wellington campus, New Zealand School of Music—Te Kōkī, and Toi Whakaari: NZ Drama School are some of the notable universities, campuses, and specialist schools in the area.
+With several excellent institutions, Wellington is definitely among the best cities to study in New Zealand for international students.

-Toi Whakaari: NZ Drama School is the country’s leading center of learning for drama.
-There are many courses and programs available at Toi Whakaari such as acting, arts management, costume construction, design for stage and screen, and set and props construction.
-The institution also offers various masterclasses as well as workshops.
+Toi Whakaari: NZ Drama School is New Zealand’s national drama school.
+There are many courses and programs available at Toi Whakaari, including acting, arts management, costume construction, design for stage and screen, and set and props construction.

 2. Auckland

 Auckland is on the North Island of the country.
-Despite being a metropolitan city, there are also lots of natural attractions in the location such as Tiritiri Matangi Island, Tawharanui Regional Park, and Hauraki Gulf.
-Moreover, the place is called Tāmaki Makaurau in Māori.
+Despite being a metropolitan city, there are also many natural attractions in the area, such as Tiritiri Matangi Island, Tawharanui Regional Park, and Hauraki Gulf.
+The city is called Tāmaki Makaurau in te reo Māori.

-In the city, a few of the leading universities are The University of Auckland, Auckland University of Technology, Unitec Institute of Technology, Whitecliffe College of Arts And Design, and Laidlaw College.
-With these, the Unitec Institute of Technology is the city’s biggest technological-focused center of excellence.
-Besides the usual undergraduate and postgraduate study options, UNITEC also offers certificate and diploma programs, short courses, as well as extra electives.
+In the city, a few of the leading institutions are The University of Auckland, Auckland University of Technology, Unitec Institute of Technology, Whitecliffe College, and Laidlaw College.
+Unitec offers a wide range of options, including certificates, diplomas, degrees, postgraduate study, and short courses.

 3. Christchurch

-International students who will opt to live and study in Christchurch, which is among the best cities to study in New Zealand, can pick from the city’s top educational institutions such as the University of Canterbury, Ara Institute of Canterbury, Christchurch School of Music, and New Zealand College of Business.
+International students who choose to live and study in Christchurch, which is among the best cities to study in New Zealand, can pick from the city’s top educational institutions, such as the University of Canterbury, Ara Institute of Canterbury, Christchurch School of Music, and New Zealand College of Business.

-Popular for being one of New Zealand’s oldest tertiary education institutes, the University of Canterbury opened its doors to learners in 1873.
-Back then, it was known as Canterbury College.
-It now has seven faculties: Arts, Business, Education, Engineering, Health, Law, and Science.
+Popular for being one of New Zealand’s oldest universities, the University of Canterbury was established in 1873 as Canterbury College.
+It now offers academic study options in Arts, Business, Education, Engineering, Health, Law, and Science.

 4. Dunedin

-Dunedin has been called the Wildlife Capital of the country.
-It is not surprising as the city is the home of the Otago Peninsula, the Royal Albatross Centre, Penguin Place, Ōrokonui Ecosanctuary, and Ross Creek.
-Other than that, it has also been dubbed the “Edinburgh of New Zealand” since the place has Scottish roots.
-The city has approximately 114,350 residents.
+Dunedin is known as the Wildlife Capital of New Zealand.
+This is not surprising, as the city is home to the Otago Peninsula, the Royal Albatross Centre, Penguin Place, Ōrokonui Ecosanctuary, and Ross Creek.
+It has also been dubbed the “Edinburgh of the South” because of its Scottish roots.
+As of June 30, 2025, Dunedin City had an estimated population of 132,800.

 In Dunedin, the most reputable centers of learning are the University of Otago and Otago Polytechnic.
-The former prides itself on being included in the top 1% of universities worldwide, as stated by the QS World University Rankings.
-The institution’s four divisions offer a handful of study options to all future students.
-These divisions are the Division of Health Sciences, Division of Humanities, Division of Sciences, and Division of Commerce.
+The former is ranked among the top 200 universities worldwide and is placed 197th in the QS World University Rankings 2026.
+The institution’s four academic divisions offer a wide range of study options to future students.
+These divisions are the Division of Commerce, Division of Health Sciences, Division of Humanities, and Division of Sciences.

 5. Nelson

 Another city located in New Zealand’s South Island is Nelson.
 It is among the best cities to study in New Zealand for international students.
-It is also hit with tourists because of its mesmerizing beaches, adventure-filled forests, and impressive wineries.
-The place’s tranquil vibes are perfect for an international student looking for a city that is not all hustle and bustle.
+It is also popular with tourists because of its beaches, forests, national parks, arts scene, and wineries.
+The place’s tranquil atmosphere is perfect for an international student looking for a city that is not all hustle and bustle.

-In line with that, the greatest higher education institutions in the location are the Nelson Marlborough Institute of Technology, the Nelson Centre of Musical Arts (NCMA), and Bishopdale Theological College.
-Adding to this, the Nelson Centre of Musical Arts is remarked as a prestigious institution because it is the oldest musical arts school in the country.
-With that, for future students looking to be in the field of music and performing arts, NCMA is your best bet.
+In line with that, notable tertiary and specialist institutions in the area include the Nelson Marlborough Institute of Technology, the Nelson Centre of Musical Arts (NCMA), and Bishopdale College.
+The Nelson Centre of Musical Arts is especially notable because it is the oldest independent music school in New Zealand.
+For future students looking to enter the field of music and performing arts, NCMA is a strong option.

-In New Zealand, you can hit two birds with one stone.
-You will master your craft in world-class institutions while exploring its vibrant streets and rich culture.
+In New Zealand, you can accomplish two goals at once.
+You will develop your skills in world-class institutions while exploring its vibrant streets, natural scenery, and rich culture.
 Make your mark now and begin your future in this island country.

 We hope you found this article on the best cities to study in New Zealand for international students informative and helpful.
 Check out the Study in New Zealand and Available Programs for International Students pages to learn more about studying abroad.